FatimaB77/FatimaB77/README.md

  Skills: Business analytics, Problem-solving,Data visualization, Data analysis communication, collaboration amd adaptability.

- personal Summery:
+                                                                               Personal Summary:
-As a driven individual with a diverse backgorund in education,security, healthcare  an language services , I have strong skills in problem solving, communication, leadership.
-I am passionate about transforming data into actionable insights.I am intrested to transition my expertise to a business intellegence analyst role where I an leverage my data abalyst abilties to drive informed decison-making.
+As a driven individual with a diverse background in education, security, healthcare and language services, I have strong skills in problem solving, communication, leadership.
+I am passionate about transforming data into actionable insights.
+I am interested to transition my expertise to a business intelligence analyst role where I can leverage my data analyst abilities to drive informed decision-making.

-Throughout my journey, I have thrived in fast-paced environment, consistency exceeding expectations in customer service, administrative tasks, and issue resolusions.
-This experience coupled with my strong acadamic background, has equipped me with the analytical mindset and technical atitude needed to ecxel in this field.
-I am quick learner, highly motivated and posses a collaborative spirit.
+Throughout my journey, I have thrived in fast-paced environment, consistency exceeding expectations in customer service, administrative tasks, and issue resolutions.
+This experience coupled with my strong academic background, has equipped me with the analytical mindset and technical attitude needed to excel in this field.
+I am quick learner, highly motivated and possess a collaborative spirit.